mjchi7/mjchi7.github.io/content/posts/jdbctemplate-queryforstream-connection-leak.md

 ---
-title: "Jdbctemplate Queryforstream Connection Leak"
+title: "Jdbctemplate `queryForStream` Connection Leak"
 date: 2022-05-29T12:17:13+08:00
-draft: true
+draft: false
+subtitle: "Java Stream and Resource Leak"
 ---
-# Connection Leak in queryForStream
+# Connection Leak in `queryForStream`
 ## tldr;

-The method `queryForStream` provided by `JDBCTemplate` produce a `Stream` with database connection as sources and hence has to be closed explicitly.

-**Failure to do so would cause connection leak.**
+The method `queryForStream` provided by `JDBCTemplate` produce a `Stream` with database connection as sources and hence has to be closed explicitly. **Failure to do so would cause connection leak.**

 ## Stream with Resources

-The Java `Stream` API can be backed by sources with system resources or without.
+The Java `Stream` API can be backed by system resources or without.
 For the former, we’ll need to close the `Stream` explicitly once we are done in order to release the resources.
 The `JdbcTemplate.queryForStream` is one such example of method that produces `Stream` that are backed by system resources (database connection in this case).

 ### `JdbcTemplate.queryForStream` Documentation